 Things To Do And Things To Avoid

 Establish trust: You must earn your beagle’s trust.
-The greatest method to develop it is through training and a rewarding system.
+The greatest method to develop it is through training and a reward system.

 Take care not to overtrain your beagle: When you see that your beagle is becoming disinterested in what you are teaching him, stop and resume training the next day.